Calls to change BMI requirements for publicly-funded IVF treatment

 There are calls for Body Mass Index restrictions for publicly-funded IVF to be eased, with claims they disproportionately prevent Māori and Pasifika women from accessing fertility treatment.

-Current rules require women to have a BMI no greater than 32 to access public treatment, while private and more costly treatment have no restrictions at all.
+Current rules require women to have a BMI no greater than 32 to access public treatment, while private and more costly treatment has no restrictions at all.

 "It does discriminate against Māori and Pasifika," Dr Edmond Fehoko, a Senior Lecturer in Human Nutrition at the University of Otago said.